Touring the Landscape

-This potting shed was originally attached to a large glass greenhouse, which seasonally housed interior and exterior plants on the estate.
+This potting shed and boiler house was originally behind a large glass greenhouse, which seasonally housed interior and exterior plants on the estate.
 The chimney is the last remaining part of the heating system that once warmed the greenhouse when the sun was insufficient to maintain the plants.
 The greenhouse was taken down after World War I, when the shortage of supplies and labor made it too difficult to maintain the building.

 Continue down the allee and, at the clearing, walk toward the pond.